onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Its time to look at the most fundamental structural issues - and that is status

+> "A primary object should be the education of our youth in the science of government." - [George Washington](https://www.goodreads.com/quotes/26168-a-primary-object-should-be-the-education-of-our-youth)

 Crowdsourcing the replacement of capitalism & democracy